gartempe/MacOS-Thinkpad-Yoga-12/README.md

 ##### 1. Fix Embedded Controller reference

-In config.plist rename EC0 to EC, in order to get proper access to embedded controller:
+In config.plist rename EC0 to EC, in order AppleBusPowerController will get a proper access to embedded controller:

 ```
 <dict>